do2blehelix/the-ml-handbook/content/handbook/aws-infrastructure-essentials.md

 There are fundamentally 3 types of compute options:

 * Virtual Machines
-  In AWS, these virtual machines are called Amazon Elastic Compute Cloud or Amazon EC2
+  _In AWS, these virtual machines are called Amazon Elastic Compute Cloud or Amazon EC2_
 * Container Services
 * Serverless

+#### Container Services

-ECS = Elastic Container Service
+* ECS = Elastic Container Service

-EKS = Elastic Kubernetes Service
+* EKS = Elastic Kubernetes Service

 Lambda = Serverless

+Fargate is a serverless compute platform for ECS or EKS

+##### Containers vs Virtual Machines

+Containers share the same operating system and kernel as the host they exist on, whereas virtual machines contain their operating system.
+Since each virtual machine has to maintain a copy of an operating system, there’s a degree of wasted space.
+A container is more lightweight.
+They spin up quicker, almost instantly.
+This difference in startup time becomes instrumental when designing applications that need to scale quickly during input/output (I/O) bursts.
+While containers can provide speed, virtual machines offer you the full strength of an operating system and offer more resources, like package installation, a dedicated kernel, and more.